Have Yourself A Simpler Little Christmas

 Are you prone to over-complicating things?
 A perfectionist who thinks everything needs to be just so?

 This Christmas give yourself the gift of keeping it simple – and remember the reason for season.
-It’s not about crazy spending, cooking the consummate turkey dinner or finding the ultimate present for that oh-so-difficult person who has everything.
+It’s not about crazy spending or making your home look like a decorating magazine photo shoot.
 Christmas is about spending time with people you love and celebrating another year passed.

 Sure, food needs to go on the table and there’ll be a few long faces if you don’t cough up some decent presents, but over the years I’ve learned to Simplify Christmas – and you can too.